greavr/cloudrun-demo/README.md

 `docker kill test-site && docker rm test-site`

 #### Configure the Cloud Build
+In this stage we are going to build a sample Cloudbuild config file to turn our code into a container and deploy it on Cloud Run.
 1. We are going to create a blank file at the root of the repository called `cloudbuild.yaml`
 1. Inside the file we will add the following content:
     ```